You may be surprised to hear that it’s actually easier to boil water on stormy days than it is when the weather is clear and sunny. Can you guess why?

-On stormy days, the air pressure is relatively low; you have probably heard the weather person refer to a “low pressure system” moving in just before it rains.
+On stormy days, the air pressure is relatively low.
+You’ve probably heard the weather person refer to a “low pressure system” moving in just before it rains.
 When there is low air pressure the water in your pot is not compressed as much by the air around it.
-Because it’s easier to displace that water, the bubbles of steam form more easily at the bottom of the pot; and voila — boiling begins.
+Because it’s easier to displace that water, the bubbles of steam form more easily at the bottom of the pot.
+Voila!
+Boiling begins.

 There is a catch, however.
-Although the boiling point of water—212 degrees —is reduced on stormy days, and thus water boils faster, the temperature of that boiling water is also lower.
-That means it will actually take LONGER to cook things — an effect that more than counters the ten seconds or so you save in waiting for the boil.
+Although the boiling point of water—212 degrees Fahrenheit—is reduced on stormy days, and thus water boils faster, the temperature of that boiling water is also lower.
+That means it will actually take longer to cook things.
+An effect that more than counters the ten seconds or so you save in waiting for the boil.